If you are one of the many Albuquerque residents who working from home, then making your home computer ergonomic should be a top priority.

 Place the mouse and keyboard at a length where you can easily reach them without excessive effort.
 To make your home computer ergonomic, keep your wrists straight with your arms near the body.
 Your hands can be slightly below your elbow level.

 To avoid using too much energy or switching use from keyboard to mouse, set some keyboard shortcuts on your computer for faster usage.
 Many keyboard shortcuts are already built into your computer operating system.
 If you need a list of what shortcuts your keyboard features, a simple Google search for “Keyboard Shortcuts” and your operating system (i.e., Windows 10, Mac, etc.) should yield good results.

-Keep all the other stationery and equipment like staplers, essential books, pads, and other items near you so you don’t have to over-extend to reach them.
-For making your home computer ergonomic fully, try to keep all the peripherals at either the arm’s or any other appropriate length so you don’t have to move too aggressively or inappropriately.
+Keep all the other stationery and equipment like near you to avoid over-extending to reach them.
+To make your home computer ergonomic, try to keep all the peripherals at arm’s length so you don’t have to avoid aggressive movement.

 Proper ergonomics requires that your feet rest flat on the floor.
 Individuals of a petite stature know that a footrest can be a godsend when your desk is tall.
-A small stool, or even blocks, can provide the ergonomic stability you need.
+A small box can provide the ergonomic stability you need.

-Ensuring you have made your home computer ergonomic is the first step to being productive while working from home.
-The next step is to have a home computer that is best suited to your needs.
+Ensuring that your home computer is ergonomic is the first step, to being productive while working from home.
+Next you will want to find a computer that works perfectly for your specific needs.
 DML Computer Repair in Albuquerque can help you with custom-build computers, virus and malware removal, desktop and laptop repairs, and other computer services.
-As a local, family-owned business, we take pride in giving our Albuquerque neighbors the best tech advice, computer repair and service available.
+As a local, family-owned business, we take pride in giving our Albuquerque neighbors the best tech advice, and computer repair service available.
 Contact us today for a free diagnostic, and see for yourself why our clients become our friends.